dortania/OpenCore-Install-Guide/config-HEDT/ivy-bridge-e.md

   * Disables multiple MSR access needed for unsupported CPUs like Pentiums and many Xeons.
 Required for Broadwell-E and lower
 * **CustomSMBIOSGuid**: NO
   * Performs GUID patching for UpdateSMBIOSMode Custom mode.
 Usually relevant for Dell laptops
+  * Enabling this quirk with UpdateSMBIOSMode Custom mode can also disable SMBIOS injection into "non-Apple" OSes however we do not endorse this method as it breaks Bootcamp compatibility.
+Use at your own risk
 * **DisableIoMapper**: YES
   * Needed to get around VT-D if either unable to disable in BIOS or needed for other operating systems, much better alternative to `dart=0` as SIP can stay on in Catalina
 * **DisableLinkeditJettison**: YES